TJ-09/TRoom/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To build for the demo page the command below, which can then be pushed.

+`ng build --prod --output-path docs --base-href /TRoom/`

 ## Live demo